isaiahcolson/inventory-tracker/README.md

 - [x] - isaiah - fix list button overflow
 - [x] - isaiah - aside section has scroll and link to the list of each item
 - [x] - isaiah - replace landing page image with "final" version
+- [x] - isaiah - add title to landing page

 Stretch
-- [ ] - isaiah - add title on landing page